Anti-Māori sentiment: History

-Anti-Māori sentiment existed after the arrival of Europeans in New Zealand.
+Anti-Māori sentiment originated with the arrival of Europeans.
 As New Zealand transitioned from a collection of self-governing Māori polities to a British colonial possession and then self-governing country, anti-Māori attitudes were soon present in both administration and among Pākehā (European New Zealanders).
 Although Māori are well regarded in popular culture as having been treated better than other indigenous people, anti-Māori sentiment has been a constant fixture of New Zealand society since colonisation.

 Denigration of Māori law and customs

 Some 19th century legislation acknowledged traditional Māori practice and custom.
-Māori law involved the principle of collective ownership of land.
-In the pre-emption clause, Article Two of the Treaty of Waitangi, the Crown had the right of first refusal of all land sales by Maori.
-This was intended to protect Maori interests in land dealings with Europedian settlers and land speculators, and to prevent a disorganised structure of land ownership.
-The sale of land by Māori undermined their culture and law and helped British settlement of New Zealand.
+One of the Māori laws that the Crown undermined was the principle of collective ownership of land.
+The first efforts to circumvent Māori law regarding ownership was the pre-emption clause in Article Two of the Treaty of Waitangi.
+This gave the Crown the right of first refusal, to prevent the sale of Māori land to anyone other than the Crown.
+This was justified by British officials as necessary to protect Maori interests in land dealings with settlers and other colonial powers, such as France.
+Pre-emption allowed the acquisition of tribal land by the Crown, the undermining Māori culture and law and helped achieve substantive British sovereignty.
+This was especially so in the "golden age of Māori enterprise", the period in which Māori outnumbered the first Pākehā, controlled the economy, and were generally in a position of strength.

 Māori were also discriminated against in suffrage.
 Although the Māori version of the Treaty of Waitangi gave the Crown the right to govern British subjects, Māori who wanted to partake in the earliest New Zealand democracy were largely shunned due to the land-ownership franchise, which restricted the right to vote to men aged 21 and over who owned property worth least 25 pounds.
 Since most Māori land was communally owned, very few Māori had the right to vote.
 This changed in 1867, when the Māori seats were established, but there were only four, when Māori would have been entitled by population quota to between 14 and 16.
 Māori were prevented from switching between the Māori and General electoral rolls until 1975, meaning they were under-represented for more than a century.